wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

       text: |
         We welcome motivated researchers at different career stages who are interested in optoelectronics and related device research.

-        If you have a background in materials science, physics, chemistry, or electrical engineering and would like to , we would be glad to hear from you.
+        If you have a background in materials science, physics, chemistry, or electrical engineering and would like to develop your own research programme in a highly dynamic and intellectually open environment, we would be glad to hear from you.
     design:
       columns: '1'